Raj0527/AWS-Jenkins-Docker-Infrastructure-Automation/README.md

 # AWS Jenkins-Docker Infrastructure Automation

 This project demonstrates automating the infrastructure provisioning and configuration of Jenkins and Docker servers on AWS using Terraform and Ansible.
-My goal is to launch and configure two EC2 instances: one for Jenkins and one for Docker.
+My goal is to launch and configure multiple EC2 instances: one for Jenkins and one for Docker.

 Project Overview
 1. Launch two EC2 instances in AWS: One instance will serve as the Jenkins server, and the other will host Docker.
-2. Install Terraform on Jenkins server: We'll use Terraform to automate infrastructure provisioning.
+2. Install Terraform on Jenkins server: Terraform to automate infrastructure provisioning.
 3. Configure AWS CLI and Ansible: AWS CLI is used to interact with AWS services, and Ansible is used for configuration management.
 4. Use Terraform to define and launch servers: We define the infrastructure as code using Terraform.
 5. Install software with Ansible: Finally, we use Ansible to install necessary software packages and dependencies on both servers.